-Tidal launched in 2015 with sixteen artist investors in addition to Jay Z, including: Beyonce, Rihanna, Kanye West, Jack White, Arcade Fire, Usher, Nicki Minaj, Coldplay, Alicia Keys, Calvin Harris, Daft Punk, deadmau5, Jason Aldean, J. Cole and Madonna.
+Tidal launched in 2015 with 16 artist investors in addition to Jay Z, including Beyonce, Rihanna, Kanye West, Jack White, Arcade Fire, Usher, Nicki Minaj, Coldplay, Alicia Keys, Calvin Harris, Daft Punk, deadmau5, Jason Aldean, J. Cole and Madonna.
 Part of the service's allure is the exclusive content these superstar artists can provide.

-Reports earlier today seemed to erroneously claim that Jay Z's catalog had similarly been removed from Apple, but albums including The Black Album, Vol. 2…, Hard Knock Life, Vol. 3: Life and Times of S. Carter, Kingdom Come and his last solo LP, 2013's Magna Carta… Holy Grail, were all listed.
-His other albums The Blueprint and Reasonable Doubt, for which Hova owns the masters, are not listed but were previously removed.
+Reports earlier today claimed that Apple had similarly removed Jay Z's catalog, but albums including The Black Album, Vol. 2… Hard Knock Life, Vol. 3...
+Life and Times of S. Carter, Kingdom Come and his last solo LP, 2013's Magna Carta Holy Grail, were all listed.
+His other albums, The Blueprint and Reasonable Doubt, for which Hova owns the masters, are not listed, which has been the case for a while.

-One primary difference in the services that may have led Jay Z to remove the titles from Spotify and not Apple is the former's ad-based freemium tier which pays artists less in royalties than subscription tiers.
+One difference in the services that may have led Jay Z to remove the titles from Spotify and not Apple is Spotify's ad-based freemium tier, which pays artists less in royalties than the subscription tier.